cwrc/DEPRECATED-CWRC-Writer/README.md

 ## Overview

-CWRCWriter is a wysiwyg text editor for in-browser XML editing and stand-off RDF annotation.
+CWRC-Writer is a wysiwyg text editor for in-browser XML editing and stand-off RDF annotation.
 The editor is a [JQuery](https://jquery.com) customization of the [TinyMCE](http://www.tinymce.com) editor.
-CWRCWriter requires several (not provided) supporting services:
+CWRC-Writer requires several (not provided) supporting services:

   * document store, to list/retrieve/save/delete/update XML documents
   * annotation store, to list/retrieve/save/delete/update RDF annotations